intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 Q:1/4=60
 K:C
 V:1
-[eG] [d] [c2]|]
+[eG] [dG] [c2G]|]
 V:2 clef=bass
-[C,C] [G,,] [C,2]|]
+[C,C] [G,,B,] [C,2E]|]
 w:C:I V I{% endcapture %}
 {% include abc-example.html number="6" abc=ex6 %}

+### Frustrated leading tone

 Another common exception is called the *frustrated leading tone*.
-While not considered ideal, you can choose to have the leading tone resolve by skipping downward to the root of the tonic chord, *if the leading-tone is in an inner voice*.
+While not considered ideal voice-leading, you can occasionally choose to resolve the leading tone by skipping downward to the root of the tonic chord, **if the leading-tone is in an inner voice**.
 This can solve doubling issues if you are trying to fix an incomplete triad by adding the chordal fifth.
-Try it in the tenor voice on the following two progressions.
+You can see examples of this in the tenor voice in the following two progressions.
 Notice that this allows you to create a deceptive cadence without having to double the chordal third of the vi chord.

 {% capture ex7 %}X:7
 T:Frustrated leading tone